dannypsnl/write-a-programming-language/ch2-semantic-checker.md

 Before keep going, you can solve these questions: What's `env` and create `lookup/type-by-name`, `lookup/type-of`, and `extend/env` to make `:` works.

 As the last case shows, `:` is not good enough, the problem is we can have deeper function hiding in the tree.
-To find out them, we need inference: a function get type from a term.
-Then check inferred result and expected type are the same thing.
+To find out them, we need to inference the type from a term first, then check inferred result and expected type are the same thing.
+Therefore, we would need a function: `infer`.

 ```rkt
 (define (infer t [env (make-immutable-hash)])